SFI External Professor Raissa D’Souza (UC Davis) has joined the journal Physical Review Research as Lead Editor.

 From there to here: 2019 InterPlanetary Festival connects frontiers of space to terrestrial challenges

 The second annual InterPlanetary Festival lands June 14-16, 2019 in Santa Fe’s Railyard Park.

 Agent-based modeling has been used to study everything from economics to biology to political science to business and management.
 This July, programmers and non-programmers alike can learn to model by enrolling in Introduction to Agent-based Modeling, an online course offered through SFI's Complexity Explorer.

-Tuesday, May 21 physicist Jean Carlson discusses the interplay between biological aging, adaptation, and the arrow of time.
+Tuesday, May 21, 2019 physicist Jean Carlson discussed the interplay between biological aging, adaptation, and the arrow of time.

 In 2018, SFI Miller Scholar Laurence Gonzales won the Eric Hoffer Book Award and Montaigne Medal for his bestseller Deep Survival: Who Lives, Who Dies, and Why.
 He won another Eric Hoffer award in 2019 in the Legacy Nonfiction category for Flight 232: A Story of Disaster and Survival.

 This June, Complexity Explorer offers its first course based on unsettled research into the "Origins of Life."